 Search our directory

-An evening at the hot club Spa proved an enticement PC Expo attendees couldn't resist.
+NEW YORK An evening at the hot club Spa proved an enticement PC Expo attendees couldn't resist.
 They lined up early and patiently awaited amenities provided by IBM as the security staff slowly admitted guests.

 More than 300 people eventually flowed through the space in hourly slots scheduled by the invitations, which came in the form of a white terrycloth towel with a clear bar of soap inside teasing the pleasures that awaited at Spa, which IBM turned into an actual spa of sorts for the event.